cyishere/zhouzhou-rocks/src/pages/posts/2022-05-06-american-girl-maybe-we-could-call-it-american-girls？.md

 ---
 layout: "@layouts/PostLayout.astro"
 title: " American Girl, maybe we should rename it American Girls?"
 excerpt: What do you think of the American Girl after reading the logline or synopsis?
-  Is a teenage girl helpless in a struggling family?
-Or the conflict between the desire of the girls and the reality of SARS?
-What will happen in this family in this unique environment?
-What types of characters and plots do you envision?
-What makes you consider it if you've seen it?
-Is the story good for you?
 Is the screenplay appealing to you?
-I'll write a few words about my review and thoughts on the screenplay below.
+Can you get the character's struggle in a specific environment when you watched it?
+I'll put  my review and thoughts on the screenplay below.
 date: 2022-05-06T13:43:14.560+00:00
 cover: "/assets/images/america-girl-still.jpg"
 coverAlt: Eating ice cream in a lovely restaurant made Lily and her girls happy, and